 Patrick's illustrious racing career will end on May 27 when she crosses the finish line at the Indianapolis 500.
 She will retire with an impressive racing resume, including both open-wheel (IndyCar) and stock cars (NASCAR).
 But beyond those credits, Patrick will remain best known as the most prominent female athlete in a sport otherwise monopolized by men.
 In 2005, she became the first woman to place top five at the Indy 500.
 In 2008, at the IndyCar Series Indy Japan 300, she burnished her pioneer status by becoming the first woman to win a major-league open-wheel race in a North American series.

-Patrick became a significant figure not only in sports, but also in the larger culture.
-She was named in TIME's list of the 100 most influential people and has also appeared in more Super Bowl commercials (14) than anyone, including 13 on behalf of GoDaddy.
+Patrick became a significant figure not only in NASCAR, but also in the larger culture.
+She was named in TIME's list of the 100 most influential people and has also appeared in more Super Bowl commercials (14) than anyone, including 13 GoDaddy Super Bowl commercials.
 Today her sponsorships include Six Star Pro Nutrition.

-Having chatted with Patrick at the dawn of her racing career, I had the pleasure of interviewing her again as she prepares to take her foot off the accelerator.
+Having chatted with Patrick at the dawn of her racing career, I had the pleasure of chatting with her again as she prepared to take her foot off the accelerator.

 What prompted you to retire from racing this year?
-Was it the physical demands of racing or other factors?
+Was it the physical demands or other factors?

 I was like, there's a better way to do this—to honor my career as well as the fans.
-That's how I decided to run the two races this year.
-I can't think of a better place to end than where it all began: at Indy.
+That's how I decided to run the two races in 2018.
+I can't think of a better place to end than where it all began: at Indianapolis.
+(See video.)

-You have had a lengthy career.
-How much of that longevity do you attribute to staying fit and working out?
+You have had a lengthy career in the sport.
+How much of that longevity do you attribute to building muscle, staying fit, and working out?

 I can imagine auto racing is as taxing mentally as physically.
 How do you train for that?